OpenBlockMesh/OBM-Fabric-GKE-HL-v0.5/README.md

 Click on the cluster.

 Select Connect to the cluster to get access details.
+Copy the value it should be similar to this :
+* gcloud container clusters get-credentials hyperledger-cluster --zone asia-east1-a --project hyperledger-xxxxxx

 Install gcloud on the linux system you wish to access your cluster from.
 * wget https://dl.google.com/dl/cloudsdk/channels/rapid/downloads/google-cloud-sdk-122.0.0-linux-x86_64.tar.gz